GoogleCloudPlatform/iap-desktop/doc/site/sources/docs/connect-to-google-cloud.md

         PSC endpoint that you created earlier.

-Alternatively, you can use [a group policy](group-policies.md) to configure Private Service Connect for mulitple users and workstations.
+Alternatively, you can use [a group policy](group-policies.md) to configure Private Service Connect for multiple users and workstations.

 !!! note